Quick Summary

 At Sacred Journey Recovery, we provide men with the tools to recover and an experience that will change them forever.
 As a specialized men’s addiction treatment center, we can provide a distraction-free environment where gender-specific challenges are addressed.
 This supportive, brotherhood-like atmosphere encourages honesty, accountability, and long-term growth.

-This emphasis on brotherhood building is one of the key elements that set us apart from other treatment programs out there.
+This emphasis on building brotherhood is one of the key elements that set us apart from other treatment programs.
 While men have a tendency to isolate themselves, we teach participants that true recovery happens in a community.

 Here, men are surrounded by peers who understand exactly what they are going through.
 This, in addition to the outdoor environment of wilderness treatment, allows for raw, unfiltered conversations about difficult topics such as substance abuse, social expectations, masculinity, fatherhood, and sobriety.